 - Code Compliance: Often required by building codes for elevated or attached decks.

-Best For: Large, permanent decks, especially those attached to a house.
+Best For: Small & Large, permanent decks, especially those attached to a house.

 Installation Process